 Rent a car or join a tour

-You can, of course, enjoy the route by joining a tour but I would recommend renting a car and take plenty of time.
+You can, of course, enjoy the route by joining a tour, but I would recommend renting a car and taking plenty of time.
 There is just so much to see and explore.

 I have created a full Diamond Circle road trip plan for you, complete with booking widgets for affordable accommodation along the way.
 The attractions along the way include the following: